 Labour cost control: You can’t truly understand how profitable your business is if you don’t know how you’re spending your time.
 Accurate tracking helps you:

-- See how many hours of labour go into specific tasks
+- See how many hours of labor go into specific tasks

 - Make optimal use of your time and human resources